-Farms that have wanted to offer work-based training opportunities but were not in a financial position to pay trainees may have previously done so under the 'family member exemption': 'Employees do not have to be paid the National Minimum Wage if they live in the employer's household and are treated as a family member.
+Prior to 1 April 2024 farms that have wanted to offer work-based training opportunities but were not in a financial position to pay trainees may have previously done so using the 'family member exemption': 'Employees do not have to be paid the National Minimum Wage if they live in the employer's household and are treated as a family member.
 For example, if the employer provides accommodation and food free of charge.'

-This exemption2 to National Minimum Wage (NMW) legislation, was designed with au pairs and other domestic workers in mind, but may have provided a route for training on farms.
+This exemption2 to National Minimum Wage (NMW) legislation, was designed with au pairs and other domestic workers in mind but was also used to legitimise informal training arrangements on farms.
 However, it has led to exploitation in both farm and household contexts.
 It has also been found to be discriminatory because domestic workers are significantly more likely to be female.
-This exemption will therefore be removed by the government from 1 April 2024.
-LWA has also received differing legal advice as to whether this exemption was ever applicable to trainees living on farms.
+This exemption was therefore removed by the government from 1 April 2024.